-Goldendoodles, including black Goldendoodles, can come in different coat types.
-This variation in the coat is attributed to the dominance of genes from each parent.
-Golden Retrievers have straight hair, while Poodles are curly; this combination of coats can lead to various textures for Goldendoodles.
-When grooming a Goldendoodle, it is not one-size-fits-all.
-Each coat type’s differing textures require unique grooming to ensure your black Goldendoodle looks and feels its best.
+Goldendoodles, including the black golden doodle, can be born with different coat types.
+Variation in the coat is attributed to the dominance of genes from each parent.
+Golden retrievers have straight hair, while poodles are curly; this combination of genetics can lead to various textures for a goldendoodle.
+When grooming a goldendoodle, there’s no one-size-fits-all approach!
+Each coat type’s differing textures require unique grooming to ensure your black goldendoodle looks and feels its best.

-- Curly Coat: Curly coated black Goldendoodles, get their looks from their Poodle parent.
-However, the length and tightness of the curls can vary between dogs.
+- Curly Coat: Curly coated black goldendoodles get their hair from their poodle parent.
+However, the length and tightness of the curls can vary from dog to dog.
 Some dogs have loose curls, while others have very tight curls.
-The tightness of the curls is affected by the Poodle lineage your dog has.
-Curly coat Goldendoodles tend to shed less, so these are the best choice for allergy sufferers everywhere.
+The tightness of the curls is affected by the poodle lineage of your pup.
+Curly coat goldendoodles tend to shed less, so these are the best choice for allergy sufferers.
 Dogs with this coat type require daily brushing to avoid matting; cutting the hair short can also alleviate this problem.

-- Wavy and Shaggy Coat: A perfect combination of the Golden Retriever’s straight coat and the Poodle’s curly coat is the most common coat type for black Goldendoodles.
+- Wavy and Shaggy Coat: A combination of the golden retriever’s straight coat and the poodle’s curly coat, this is the most common coat type for a black goldendoodle.
 This wavy coat is also the easiest type to maintain because it sheds minimally, like the curly coat, but only requires weekly brushing.

-- Straight Coat: Most similar to the Golden Retriever parent’s coat, black Goldendoodles with straight coats are rare.
+- Straight Coat: A black goldendoodle with a straight coat is rare.
 This coat requires weekly brushing and is more likely to produce some shedding.

-When it comes to the size of your black Goldendoodle, you once again have options.
-There are three sizes of Goldendoodles you can get: miniature, medium, and standard.
-These sizes are a result of the Poodle parent.
-If you are looking for a Goldendoodle breeder, make sure their Poodle parents are the right size for you.
-The size of the Poodle used for breeding contributes significantly to how large your black Goldendoodle will grow.
+As you shop for your black goldendoodle, note that you have options.
+There are three sizes of goldendoodles: miniature, medium, and standard.
+These sizes are determined by the poodle parent.
+If you’re looking for a goldendoodle breeder, make sure their poodle parents are the right size for you.
+Talk to your breeder about the specifics, and to view pictures of puppies they’ve produced in the past.

 Related: When is a Goldendoodle Full Grown?